 Communication looks very different when your patient is a 2-year-old.
 It didn’t take long until I had to quit my habit of over-explaining an exercise.
 Working with children starts with meeting them where they are.
 If a kiddo only uses one word meaningfully (for example, “more”), try to use only 2-3 words meaningfully (“more ball”, “one more walking”) to ensure understanding and to model better use of expressive language.

 When treating adults, a home exercise program (HEP) consists of 3-5 exercises with pictures and instructions.
 However, HEP looks very different when working with kids because they usually need mom and dad to help.
-Therefore, it’s my job to help parents figure out how to fit PT exercises in their crazy busy life, from practicing crawling on couch cushions to pushing little brother in the laundry basket.
+Therefore, it’s my job to help parents figure out how to fit PT exercises into their crazy busy lives, from practicing crawling on couch cushions to pushing their little brother in the laundry basket.
 And thanks to the Telehealth sessions, I got to witness some brilliant at-home activities and very professional handling techniques.
 Well done, mom and dad!

-The more experience I get the more I’m constantly reminded of how much I don’t know – new genetic disorders that haven’t really been studied, the best intervention for kids with sensory overload, and how to fight for my patients to get a walker / wheelchair / or more therapy services that they need.
-But that’s okay, because I have a great community to learn from.
+The more experience I get the more I’m constantly reminded of how much I don’t know – new genetic disorders that haven’t really been studied, the best intervention for kids with sensory overload, and how to fight for my patients to get a walker/wheelchair / or more therapy services that they need.
+But that’s okay because I have a great community to learn from.
 I work with supportive colleagues who are always willing to lend me a brain and wonderful families who never shy away from sharing their journey.